A heat wave has baked parts of the Southwest for weeks. Forecasters warn it’s not cooling soon

 Two years ago, the city of Phoenix opened a small office with an annual budget of about $1 million to oversee heat response and mitigation.
 Since then, it has planted more shade trees; designed cool, white roadways to deflect heat; and expanded shelters for homeless people who have accounted for half of Phoenix metro’s heat-associated deaths.

-Arizona’s Maricopa County, home to Phoenix, reported this week that so far this year there have been 12 confirmed heat-associated deaths going back to April, half of them people who are homeless.
+Arizona’s Maricopa County, home to Phoenix, reported this week that so far this year there have been 12 confirmed heat-associated deaths going back to April, half of them people who were homeless.
 Another 55 deaths are under investigation.

 There were 425 confirmed heat-associated deaths in Maricopa County last year, with more than half of them occurring in July.
 Eighty percent of the deaths occurred outside.